 If you're following a low glycemic index diet to help keep you insulin levels stable, this sugar advice is particularly helpful!

 No matter the guidelines, the average person consumes much more than any of the recommendations: 24 to 27 teaspoons per day, or 100 to 200 grams of sugar.

 This is problematic for many reasons.
 A review study in Open Heart found that added sugars may be an even bigger

 determinant for heart health than sodium.
 The study authors think that added sugars may increase your heart rate, inflammation, variability in blood pressure—and can even cause disturbances in

-Do You Really Need to Quit Sugar in Order to Eat Healthier?
+Do You Need to Quit Sugar in Order to Eat Healthier?

-Quickie recipe: Blend a pitted Medjool date with a frozen banana, almond milk, and cinnamon for a naturally sweet smoothie.
+Blend a pitted Medjool date with a frozen banana, almond milk, and cinnamon for a simply sweet smoothie.